 SCREEN: Display the FIB-SEM software interface with the top-left window selected and set the magnification to 100 times.

-In the Alignment tab of the light microscopy software, click on the View function to acquire a SEM atlas of the grid using previously set parameters [1].
+In the Alignment tab of the light microscopy software, click on the “z” and select the “play” function to acquire a SEM atlas of the grid using previously set parameters [1].
 Identify a square area with broken carbon film and double-click on it to move the sample stage to that location [2].

-SCREEN: Navigate to the Alignment tab and click View to display the atlas image of the grid.
+SCREEN: Navigate to the Alignment tab and select “z”.
+Under SEM setting, click “play” to display the atlas image of the grid.

 SCREEN: Double click on a square with broken carbon film, prompting the sample stage to move.

-Return to the FIB-SEM control software and increase the magnification to focus on the selected square area, keeping it centered in the field of view [1].
-Repeat selecting a broken carbon area and adjusting the SEM view until a clear pattern such as a sharp edge is visible [2].

-SCREEN: Show adjustment of magnification and fine focusing on the broken carbon area, with the square centered in the scanning electron microscope window.

-SCREEN: Alternate views showing a broken carbon edge being targeted multiple times until a distinguishable pattern is focused.
+Find the coincident FIB-SEM position by adjusting the axial stage position using “+z” or “-z.”

+SCREEN: Return to the FIB-SEM software interface and activate the FIB and acquire an image.
+Adjust the magnification using the drop down manu on the top left corner.

+SCREEN: Select “play” under FIB Setting in the light microscopy software to display the FIB image.
+Set the step size with the slide bar on the left.
+Then adjust the stage “z” position with set step size by selecting “+z” and “-z”.
+Repeat until the horizontal line present in the ion and electron images coincide with the same feature.

+SCREEN: Select the SEM tab in the light microscopy software.
+Use the “X” and “Y” buttons to align a common feature between the SEM and ion images.

 Now turn on the fluorescence microscope [1].
-Adjust the x, y, and z coordinates to match the SEM view [2].
+Adjust the x, y, and z coordinates of the objective stage to match the SEM view [2].

 Talent switching on the fluorescence microscope.

-SCOPE/SCREEN: The x, y, and z axes are being adjusted to match the SEM view
+SCOPE/SCREEN: Select “FLM” tab.
+Set reflected light imaging conditions and select “play.”
+Use the “X,” “Y” and “Z” buttons with selected step size to align the reflected light image with the SEM image.
+Note there is an initial large axial offset of ~50 microns.

 Mill a small pattern using the focused ion beam, such as a small rectangle or circle [1].